-Crisco Ultimate Chocolate Chip Cookies are from a recipe that used to come printed on the butter flavored Crisco package.
-Maybe it still does.
-I'll have to check, but in the meantime I'm glad I've saved the recipe here because it's some people's favorite.
+Don't be fooled by imposters!
+This is the recipe for Crisco Ultimate Chocolate Chip Cookies, adapted from a recipe printed on the butter flavored Crisco package.
+It's some people's favorite.
 I think it would be one of mine too if a) shortening were healthier and b) butter flavored shortening didn't taste so artificial.
 Sometimes it's a little overpowering.
-It really depends on how you use it, I suppose.
+It really depends on how you use it.

 Ultimate Chocolate Chip Cookies as Bars